Why settle for Asana when you can have Wrike?

 Wrike supports multiple assignees per task, which works well for genuinely collaborative work.
 It’s also built for more complex, cross-project automation and request-driven workflows, which help standardize intake and delivery across accounts.

-If your team needs implementation support, Wrike offers dedicated services and customer success options designed for structured rollouts, while Asana tends to be simpler to adopt but can feel more limited when you need deep workflow controls and consistent governance across a large book of business.
+If your team needs implementation support, Wrike offers dedicated services and customer success options designed for structured rollouts.
+That means teams can get up and running with the support they need while gaining deep workflow controls and consistent governance across a large book of business.

 We’ll get straight to the point: Wrike offers strong value at a competitive and transparent price.